DataDog/dd-trace-rb/docs/GettingStarted.md

 * ``tracer``: is the global tracer used by the tracing application.
 Usually you don't need to change that value unless you're already using a different initialized ``tracer`` somewhere else

-To integrate Rails instrumentation with third-party libraries such as Grape, please check the available settings below.

-#### Configure the tracer with initializers

-To change the default behavior of the Datadog tracer, you can provide custom options inside the `Datadog.configure` block as in:

-    # config/initializers/datadog-tracer.rb

-    Datadog.configure do |c|
-      c.tracer option_name: option_value, ...
-    end

-Available options are:

-* ``enabled``: defines if the ``tracer`` is enabled or not.
-If set to ``false`` the code could be still instrumented because of other settings, but no spans are sent to the local trace agent.
-* ``debug``: set to true to enable debug logging.
-* ``trace_agent_hostname``: set the hostname of the trace agent.
-* ``trace_agent_port``: set the port the trace agent is listening on.
-* ``env``: set the environment.
-Rails users may set it to ``Rails.env`` to use their application settings.
-* ``tags``: set global tags that should be applied to all spans.
-Defaults to an empty hash

 ### Sinatra

 The Sinatra integration traces requests and template rendering.